AlephVault/hardhat-blueprints/README.md

 "interface" and 3 more.

-If you expect a blueprint to be available for use, either provided by your own code or a different plug-in, ensure that it is listed here (otherwise, it won't be available).
+If you expect a blueprint to be available for use, either provided by your own code or a different plugin, ensure that it is listed here (otherwise, it won't be available).

 ## Applying a blueprint